TeamNewPipe/documentation/docs/02_Concept_of_LinkHandler.md

 #### SearchQueryHandler

-You can not point to a search request with an ID like you point to a playlist or a channel, simply because one and the same search request might have a changing outcome deepening on the country or the time you send the request.
+You cannot point to a search request with an ID like you point to a playlist or a channel, simply because one and the same search request might have a changing outcome deepening on the country or the time you send the request.
 This is why the idea of an "ID" is replaced by a "SearchString" in the [SearchQueryHandler](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/SearchQueryHandler.html)
 These work like regular ListLinkHandler, accept that you don't have to implement the methodes `onAcceptUrl()`